-Checking and verification are important, but an audit should be more than a compliance exercise.
-We will work alongside you and your business to identify and pre-empt any potential issues within the company, provide assurance of the figures within the financial statements, and perform a general health check of the systems and controls in place.
+Checking and verification are important, but account auditing should be more than a compliance exercise.
+We will work alongside you and your business to identify and pre-empt any potential issues within the company, provide assurance of the figures within the financial statements and perform a general health check of the systems and controls in place.

-Our audit teams are partner-led and we adopt a personal hands-on approach to the relationship.
+Our account auditing team is partner led and we adopt a personal ‘hands on’ approach to the relationship.
 Members of the team use their sector specific knowledge to bring value to the audit process.

 You will be required by law to have a statutory audit if:

 - You are a PLC or a banking, insurance or finance company (or a subsidiary of one of these).

 - You are required by your professional or trade organisation to have your accounts audited.